hbwhbwhbw/FirstAmendment/2021Spring_Readings.md

 ### Required materials
 1. Stone, Seidman, Sunstein, Tushnet, Karlan, _The First Amendment_ (6th ed.
 2020)
-2. All other readings will be found on Canvas or at the links provided.zoom
+2. All other readings will be found on Canvas or at the links provided.

 ## Class 1 - January 20, 2021
 - II.
 The Constitution and Religion [CB 521-523]